Jake Walton

 I am currently stranded at an airport in Pittsburgh, PA.

-The memories flood my mind as I sit here typing.
-Through high school, college and even these seven years after.
+The memories flood my mind as I sit here typing through high school, college, and even these seven years after.
 It has truly flown by.
-As I stop to think about my past I also think about the mistakes I’ve made along the way.
+As I stop to think about my past, I also think about the mistakes I’ve made along the way.
 I think about victories and accomplishments.
 I think about how God has guided me along throughout the journey.
-Turning 31 is definitely a milestone and if the Lord wills, I want to live the next thirty years of life applying the lessons I’ve learned in my first 30.
+Turning 31 is definitely a milestone, and if the Lord wills, I want to live the next thirty years of life applying the lessons I’ve learned in my first 30.
 So, if you’ll humor me, here are The Top 10 Lessons I Learned in My First 30 Years of Life.

 10. Go Down Swinging